popeindustries/nodeconf-oslo-2016/README.md

 [STEP] ...or handling a request...

+[STEP] Thunder
 ...it works the same on the server as it does in the browser

 The initial trigger is different, of course (the HTTP pipeline in Node, and the History API in the browser), but the logic abstractions are the same: get an url, route it to a logic handler, munge some data, and render

 [STEP] Sometimes we do have to do a little of this...

-[STEP]...but overall we are able to share 80% of our code between the two environments...
+[STEP]...but overall we are able to share 80% of our code between the two environments

-[STEP]...and that probably leads to something like 42% less thinking

 That's wonderful for us as developers, but it's also CRAP for our users (remembering of course that CRAP is awesome).

 By representing state as URLs, and by using anchor tags to link between sections, disabling JavaScript, or using a low end device that doesn't pass our mustard test, just works

 <!-- ### caveats
 Of course, it's not *all* sunsets and rainbows